kianmeng/webservice-pokemon/README.md

 # NAME

-README - A module to access the Pokémon data through RESTful API from http://pokeapi.co
+Webservice::Pokemon - A module to access the Pokémon data through RESTful API from http://pokeapi.co

 # VERSION